cruessler/blog/_posts/2016-11-05-cross-compiling-ghc.markdown

 title:  "Cross-compiling GHC 7.10.3 with a musl toolchain"
 date:   2016-11-05 19:07:00 +0200
 ---
-# Cross-compiling GHC 7.10.3 with a musl toolchain

 In my endeavor to statically compile the Elm compiler with a musl-based GHC I first had to cross-compile the latter since my system (Ubuntu 16.04) is glibc-based.
 This post describes how I did that.
 Most of it is inspired [by][1]